rjwall2/Recipe-Wrangler/README.md

 from a personal database of recipes.

-### User Stories
+### Functionalities

-- As a user, I want to be able to add recipes to my personal collection
+- Users can add recipes to their personal collection

-- As a user, I want to be able to filter the recipes in my personal collection by exclusion of ingredients
+- Users can filter the recipes in their personal collection by exclusion of ingredients

-- As a user I want to be able to filter the recipes in my personal collection by diet
+- Users can filter the recipes in their personal collection by diet

-- As a user I want to be able to filter the recipes by time
+-Users can filter recipes by time

-- As a user I want to be able to save my recipe collection to file
+- Users can save a recipe collection to file

-- As a user I want to be able to load a recipe collection from file
+- Users can load a recipe collection from file

-- As a user I want to be able to have access to the instructions of added recipes
+- Users can access the instructions of added recipes